DIY DRO Build Overview

 Step 3 - Obtain a Compatible Tablet

-TouchDRO will work on Android devices running Android 4.0 or newer operating system.
+TouchDRO will work on Android devices running Android 5.0 or newer operating system.
 Over 99% of all Android currently in use satisfy this requirement.
-That said, it's advisable to obtain a tablet that can run a more modern OS (Android 6.0 or 7.0), since they are much more secure, stable, and generally perform better.
+That said, it's advisable to obtain a tablet that can run a more modern OS (Android 10 or newer), since they are much more secure, stable, and generally perform better.

 In addition to the operating system, screen size is another major consideration.
 While the app will work on a smaller screen, the recommended size is at least 7" with at least 800 pixels along the longer axis.